filippovarini/sharktrack/annotation-pipelines.md

     <img src="./static/test-output/detections/14.jpg" width=600 />

-    *The image shows the shark (red box) whose track achieved the higest confidence in this frame, over all others in which the same shark was detected.
-It also shows other detections (white boxes) and the video, time and confidence of the red detection*
+    *The image shows the shark (thicker box) whose track achieved the higest confidence in this frame, over all others in which the same shark was detected.
+It also shows other detections (white boxes) and the video, time and confidence of detection in the thicker*

 ### Output FAQs
 - **What is a track?** The same elasmobranch will appear in multiple (consecutive) frames of the video.
 A track is a bounding box with an id, saying "this is the same shark I found before"